 I didn’t get to see his books yesterday, but the works he did contribute to the show were rather strong, too.
 They were called Oameni Pământ nr.
-1 (Earth People no. 1) and Oameni Pământ nr.
-2 (Earth People no. 2), and played with his favorite media, the elementary materials of earth, water, and fire.
+1 (Earth People No. 1) and Oameni Pământ nr.
+2 (Earth People No. 2), and they played with his favorite media, the elementary materials of earth, water, and fire.
 I thought they were quite inspired.
 Here they are.

 One thought on “Vlad Basarab, Earth People, at Amzei Market Makers”